 Hungary was once part of the Austro-Hungarian Empire.
-Most of the buildings around the city center, beautifully decorated, were built in the beginning of the 20th century.
+Most of the buildings around the city centre, beautifully decorated, were built at the beginning of the 20th century.
 The historical architecture often mixes with eclectic communist architecture, and this creates an interesting mix, giving the city a unique character.
 Some of the most beautiful buildings are the Parliament, the Synagogue, the Bazilika, the Market Hall and the Gellert Hotel.

 Best Running Track

 Take the tram 4-6 to cross the Margaret Bridge, get off in the middle and take the stairs down to the island, or walk from Jaszai Mari Square.
 There is a 5.5 km-long running track around the island, and near the entrance, you can see a giant singing fountain that plays music and performs a water show every hour.
 On the island, there are also a zoo and a Japanese garden, as well as one of the most famous spa hotels in Hungary.
 Make sure you don’t miss these great places after your run.

 Unlike most European countries, Hungary is not using the euro, so the prices are significantly lower than in the other EU members that adopted the euro.
 You can have lunch for 5 euros or an ice-cream for 1-2 euros.
 You can have a very reasonable vacation in Budapest and enjoy great food, sunny weather and indulge in history.

 Learn About Jewish History and Culture